jakiir/hajj-new/plugins/email-subscribers/readme.txt

 > **Lightning support** -
 > Had 3 questions about the plugin, got extensive support with each one.
 Continue doing what you’re doing!
 Thanks a lot!
 5/5
 > - [DomLaurin](https://wordpress.org/support/topic/lightning-support/)

+**More Advanced Features**

+Check out [Email Subscribers Pro](https://www.icegram.com/email-subscribers-pricing/) to get these features :

+* **Protect your list from bot attacks** - Use captcha to protect your email list from bots.
+The simple maths captcha helps identifying bots from humans and eliminates spam signups.

+* **Newsletter email templates** - Elegant newsletter templates to keep your leads engaged with your content

+* **Offer & promotional email templates** - High converting ready-to-use templates for any occasion, events or holiday season.

+* **New blogpost notification email templates** - Awesome templates that will encourage subscribers to read your blog post

+* **List cleanup** - Free your list from fraudulent, invalid email addresses to ensure maximum deliverability rate.

+* **Spam testing** - Get your email’s subject line and content scanned thoroughly so that it reaches your subscriber’s inbox and not elsewhere.

+* **Easy utm tracking** - Track success of your email marketing campaigns easily

+* **Customize confirmation and unsubscribe page** - Communicate with subscribers.
+Redirect them to beautifully designed confirmation and unsubscribe pages on your website.

 **Get more benefits by using Email Subscribers with these free plugins**